Tap here to get 5 Secrets to Stress Free Dinners

 Homemade salad dressings are one of my favorite types of recipes to make for you.
 They are so easy to make at home, and often I have all the ingredients right in my pantry and refrigerator.
 When you make your own salad dressings, it is very easy to adjust the taste and seasonings – another big selling point for me.

 All of this is true with this great Green Goddess Dressing recipe.
+This dressing has a creamy base and a wonderful tang brought from the lemon juice, sour cream, and fresh herbs.
+All of that is balanced by a dash of honey.
 It comes together in a blender or food processor, meaning there is very little prep time.
 Additionally, I’ve tried it a few different ways, so I have some great hints and tips for you.

 Reader Review